magicmq/pyspigot-documentation/docs/scripts/globalvariables.md

 ## Accessing the Global Variables System

 PySpigot's global variables system is accessed just like any of PySpigot's managers.
-There are three ways to access it:
+There are two ways to access it:

 ### Via the pyspgigot helper module